Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Formal Framework

-Naturally, LLMs may not autoformalize, reason, etc., correctly due to issues such as hallucination \citep{Ji_2023}, etc. For the example earlier, the LLM could autoformalize by omitting the $x = y$ statement to yield $\forall x.\text{ }\textit{Human}(x) \implies \textit{Drinks}(x, \textit{Coffee}) \land \exists y.\neg\textit{Dependent}(y, \textit{Coffee})$.
-This seems innocuous but changes the meaning since $y$ is no longer required to be a human, and thus it interprets as \textit{``All humans drink coffee, and, there are some elements of the universe that are not dependent on coffee.''} Such issues have profound implications in synthesizing specifications and/or programs.
-Thus, an LLM must be able to understand its own generated output across \NL{} and \FS{}, and it is imperative to create a benchmark that can faithfully assess the truth maintenance of LLMs w.r.t. \FTT{}.
+In practice, we estimate the ability for truth maintenance through a sampling-based process.
+Naturally, LLMs may not autoformalize, reason, etc., correctly due to issues like hallucination \citep{Ji_2023}, etc. For the earlier example, the LLM could autoformalize by omitting the $Human(y)$ statement to yield $[\forall x.\text{ }\textit{Human}(x) \implies \textit{Drinks}(x, \textit{Coffee})] \land [\exists y. \text{ }\neg\textit{Dependent}(y, \textit{Coffee})]$.
+This seems innocuous but changes the meaning since $y$ is no longer required to be human, and thus it interprets as \textit{``All humans drink coffee, but some element of the universe is not dependent on coffee.''} Such issues have profound implications in synthesizing specifications and/or programs.
+Thus, an LLM must be able to understand its own generated output across \NL{} and \FS{}, and it is imperative to create a benchmark that can faithfully assess the truth maintenance of LLMs.